ruffle-rs/ruffle-rs.github.io/blog_posts/2024-08-27-optimisations-text-more.markdown

 ---

 ### Preparing for a stable release
 Ruffle has been "version 0.1.0" since the [initial commit](https://github.com/ruffle-rs/ruffle/commit/b979ac26a9dad77ca66c3f9171efac4acfa8c19d) over 8 years ago!
-Suffice it to say, we've come a long, long way since then and we think it's about time we recognise that we're no longer an experimental piece of software, but a legitimate library that's already used by many huge websites - including the Wayback Machine itself!
+Suffice it to say, we've come a long, long way since then and we think it's about time we recognise that we're no longer an experimental piece of software, but a legitimate library that's already used by many huge websites - including the Wayback Machine!

 @kjarosh and @dinnerbone have been working on preparing things for our very first Stable release, and we'll soon have a plan to perform them regularly after that.
 With stable releases, we'll also (try to) make more regular blog posts and provide a stable API to all projects that use Ruffle.

 Leading up to the stable release, we've also started packaging Ruffle's Desktop Application a little bit better:
 - @dinnerbone has created an installer for Windows, which includes associating Ruffle with Flash files.
-No auto-updated yet though, sorry!
+No auto-updater yet though, sorry!
-- @Doomsdayrs and @kjarosh has made Ruffle available via [Flatpak](https://flathub.org/apps/rs.ruffle.Ruffle) for easy installation on Linux.
+- @Doomsdayrs and @kjarosh have made Ruffle available via [Flatpak](https://flathub.org/apps/rs.ruffle.Ruffle) for easy installation on Linux.

 ### Text Fields & Fonts
 Text inputs are one of those things that you never really think about until you encounter one that just doesn't *feel right*.
 Until recently, Ruffle's text input was a terrible example of this; shortcuts barely worked, you couldn't highlight text, scrolling was unlikely and it was just generally *wonky*.

 The amazing @kjarosh has been working hard on fixing this, making text inputs closer to Flash and feel just oh so much better.
-All the way from better rendering, to keyboard shortcuts and relevant context menus - they should just work the way you expect in most cases now!
+All the way from better rendering to keyboard shortcuts and relevant context menus - they should just work the way you expect in most cases now!

 [//]: # (todo: video of input box comparison with old and new ruffle)

-Similarly, @evilpie and @dinnerbone have further improved font rendering in some cases - such as default Japanese fonts, better kerning, and support for DefineFont4 (a compressed font format that Flash used with Flash's Text Layout Framework).
+Similarly, @evilpie and @dinnerbone have further improved font rendering in some cases - such as default Japanese fonts, better kerning, and support for DefineFont4 (a compressed font format that Flash used with its Text Layout Framework).
 There's likely still issues left to be discovered, but we're pretty happy with where we are today!

 [//]: # (todo: image comparison of font changes)